1. What methods do you use to modify animal behavior?

 12. I emailed you a question about my pet’s weird behavior/why my pet does XYZ/general questions about animal behavior, but I haven’t heard back.
 How come?

-Owners enrolled in a Training Plan are free to email, call, or text their behaviorist as needed for any reason; if you are currently enrolled in a Plan with your pet and can’t get ahold of your behaviorist, please reach out to one of the other behaviorists (include your name, pet’s name, your email/phone, and your behaviorist’s name) to inquire.
+All of our clients are free to email, call, or text their behaviorist as needed for any reason; if you are a client and can’t get ahold of your behaviorist, please reach out to one of the other behaviorists (include your name, pet’s name, your email/phone, and your behaviorist’s name) to inquire.

 Unfortunately, while we do our best to respond to all emails, with our caseload we do not have the ability to give informal consultations.
-If you need behavioral assistance, we offer a variety of options for owners (including remote services, camps, and periodic training classes).
+In addition, behavioral problems are often highly individualized and blanket solutions may or may not solve your pet’s problem.
+If you need behavioral assistance, we offer a variety of options for owners (including remote services, camps/clinics, and periodic training classes).
 If you have questions about our process, please contact us.